Measuring Sea Level Changes in Earth’s Past

 Paleoclimate records can also help to shed light on the more recent changes and provide evidence for the anthropomorphic effects on climate and sea level, correlating an unprecedented rapid rise in sea level with increased carbon dioxide in the atmosphere.
 More on that later.

-Please read the article on the how scientists use ice cores to reconstruct past climates, "Climate at the core: how scientists study ice cores to reveal Earth’s climate history," that is linked from the Module 4 Overview Roadmap.
+Please read the article on how scientists use ice cores to reconstruct past climates, "Climate at the core: how scientists study ice cores to reveal Earth’s climate history".